biojppm/cmany/README.rst

 * Saves the tedious work of dealing with many build trees by hand.
 * Sensible defaults: ``cmany build`` will create and build a single project using CMake's defaults.
 * Transparently pass flags (compiler flags, processor defines or cmake cache variables) to any or all of the builds.
-* Useful for build comparisons.
+* Useful for build comparison and benchmarking.
 You can easily setup bundles of flags, aka variants.
 * Useful for validating and unit-testing your project with different compilers and flags.
-* Useful for creating distributions.
+* Useful for creating distributions of your project.
 * Avoids a full rebuild when the build type is changed.
 Although this feature already exists in multi-configuration cmake generators like Visual Studio, it is missing from mono-configuration generators like Unix